Tinux-18/spell-it-out/README.md

 This is where the idea came to write a hypermedia driven application which spells out a string for you using the phonetic alphabet.

-There is already a [tool](https://www.spelltool.com "www.spelltool.com") developed by Anguel Stankov written in PHP, but I wanted to give it a go as well.
+There is already a [tool](https://www.spelltool.com "www.spelltool.com") developed by Anguel Stankov written in PHP, but I wanted to give it a Go as well.

+The Go stack was inspired by [go-htmx-tailwind-example](https://github.com/jritsema/go-htmx-tailwind-example).

 ## Stack